Aeromine Technologies Secures $1.1 Million Grant for Innovative Rooftop Wind Energy System Testing

 Designed to seamlessly integrate with existing solutions, Aeromine's wind units, when combined with solar technology, have the potential to fulfill 100% of a building's energy needs while reducing the reliance on energy storage solutions.

 Claus Loenborg, Managing Director of Europe for Aeromine, emphasized the product's complementarity with solar energy and decentralized wind farms on land and at sea.
-He noted that the technology has the potential to swiftly increase the share of in the overall energy mix by generating energy locally, reducing stress on the electricity grid, and eliminating the environmental impact associated with long-distance energy transport.
+He noted that the technology has the potential to swiftly increase the share of renewable energy in the overall energy mix by generating energy locally, reducing stress on the electricity grid, and eliminating the environmental impact associated with long-distance energy transport.

 Aeromine's system occupies a minimal footprint on a building's roof, utilizing only 10% of the space typically required by solar panels.
 This provides commercial property owners with an attractive and practical solution, particularly in light of rising energy demands.